TheCatLover/OpenComputers-ServerInstaller/README.md

 # OpenComputers-ServerInstaller
+I obviously have not finished this repository as there are no actual files except for this readme.
+Please check back later.

 Makes Server-Client communication on the OpenComputers mode for Minecraft much easier.

 Note: You should already know how to program in lua and have a basic understanding of OpenComputers.
 If you do not, watch this great official tutorial series: https://www.youtube.com/watch?v=KwkAKx-JwPs